victorchukwuemeka/blog-v1/README.md

   See how I automate content, recommendations, and more using AI, queues (managed by Horizon), and scheduled tasks.

 - **Cloudflare Images integration:**
-  Because I didn't want to develop my own image upload flow from scratch.
+  Because I didn't want to develop my own image upload flow from scratch and Cloudflare Images is pretty damn good.

 - **Comprehensive test suite:**
-  130+ tests written using Pest show how to keep features reliable and code maintainable.
+  150+ tests (and I'm far to be done yet) written using Pest show how to keep features reliable and code maintainable.

 <img src="https://github.com/user-attachments/assets/75f8d85f-4e86-4674-b8cd-8c8c085b00a1" />